Search by Provider Name

 CHILDREN IN BETWEEN

-Parenting workshops designed for parents who are separated, in the process of divorcing, have divorced, or who never married.
-Designed to help parents develop the knowledge and skills to understand and respond to the special needs their children may have as a result of the divorce/separation and to succeed in their ongoing roles as mother and father despite the fact that they are no longer together.
-Topics may include the impact of separation and divorce on families, developmental stages of children and expected reactions to divorce, skills parents can use to minimize stress and help children cope, guidelines for reducing conflicts and solving custody issues out of court, and recognizing when a child needs special help and where to find resources.
+Parenting workshops are designed for parents who are separated, in the process of divorcing, have divorced, or never married.
+Topics may include the impact of separation and divorce on families, developmental stages of children and expected reactions to divorce; skills parents can use to minimize stress and help children cope, guidelines for reducing conflicts and solving custody issues out of court, and recognizing when a child needs special help and where to find resources.
 All participants who successfully complete the program will receive a Certificate of Completion.
+All classes are provided via Zoom.

 1113 Kelly Avenue